vramework/vramework-website/docs/overview/1-getting-started.md

 main()
 ```

-#### Running the application
+#### Running the Application

-Once the installation process is complete, you can run the following command at your OS command prompt to start the application listening for inbound HTTP requests:
+After completing the installation, run the following command in the OS command prompt to start the application and listen for inbound HTTP requests:

-To run the server, use:
+To start the server, use:

 ```bash
 cd server
 yarn start
 ```

 This command starts the app with the HTTP server listening on the port defined in the `src/config.ts` file.
-Once the application is running, open your browser and navigate to `http://localhost:3000/`.
-You should see the `Hello World!` message.
+Once the application is running, open a browser and navigate to `http://localhost:3000/` to see the `Hello World!` message.

-To watch for changes in your files, you can run the following command to start the application in development mode:
+To monitor file changes and start the application in development mode, use:

 ```bash
 yarn start:dev
 ```

-This command will watch your files, automatically recompiling and reloading the server.
+This command will watch for file changes, automatically recompiling and reloading the server.